dxunit-sam/wheres-my-tabby/data_sheet.md

 ## Datasheet for Where's My Tabby?

 ### Motivation
 - For what purpose was the dataset created?
-- Who created the dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?
-Who funded the creation of the dataset?

-- **Purpose**: Created to train an AI model for identifying an individual tabby cat (Mackenzie) from other tabby cats, as a proof-of-concept for lost pet recovery using photo-based AI.
-Supports capstone project for Imperial College AI certificate.
-- **Creator**: dxunit-sam (personal/academic project).
-- **Funding**: self-funded.

-### Composition
-- What do the instances that comprise the dataset represent (e.g., documents, photos, people, countries)?
-- How many instances of each type are there?
-- Is there any missing data?
-- Does the dataset contain data that might be considered confidential (e.g., data that is protected by legal privilege or by    doctor–patient confidentiality, data that includes the content of individuals’ non-public communications)?

-- **Instances**: Digital photos of cats (JPEG/HEIC format).
-- **Number**: ~100+ (so far) photos of Mackenzie (user's cat); ~500 other tabby photos (balanced to ~300 for training).
-- **Missing Data**: No.
-- **Confidential Data**: No; Mackenzie photos are personal but non-confidential; other tabby photos are public from Kaggle (https://www.kaggle.com/datasets/ma7555/cat-breeds-dataset).

-### Collection Process
-- How was the data acquired?
-- If the data is a sample of a larger subset, what was the sampling strategy?
-- Over what time frame was the data collected?

-- **Acquisition**: Mackenzie photos taken by me using iPhone 16 Pro in varied lighting, angles, and postures.
-Other tabby photos downloaded from Kaggle Cat Breeds Dataset and filtered for tabby breeds.
-- **Sampling**: Random sampling for other tabbies; reduced to 500 via Terminal command for balance.
-- **Time Frame**: Mackenzie photos: July-August 2025; Kaggle data: As per dataset upload.

-### Preprocessing/Cleaning/Labelling
-- **Preprocessing**: Converted to RGB, center-cropped to square preserving proportions, resized to 224x224, augmented with random rotations/crops for training.
-Labels: Binary (1 for Mackenzie, 0 for others).
-- **Raw Data Saved**: Yes; original photos retained in local folders.

-### Uses
-- **Other Tasks**: Pet breed classification, lost pet matching apps, general animal recognition models.
-- **Impact on Uses**: Limited to tabby cats; may underperform on non-tabby or low-pattern breeds (e.g., solid black/white cats).
-Consumers should augment data for diversity to mitigate bias or unfairness (e.g., inaccurate identification leading to false positives in recovery apps).
-- **Tasks Not to Use**: High-stakes applications (e.g., legal or security identification); commercial use without permission.

-### Distribution
-- **Distributed**: Via GitHub repo (https://github.com/dxunit-sam/wheres-my-tabby); structure shared, but personal photos not uploaded.
-- **License/ToU**: Kaggle data under CC BY-NC-SA 4.0; Mackenzie photos for educational use only, no explicit license.

-### Maintenance
-- **Maintainer**: dxunit-sam (project creator); updates via GitHub issues/PRs.## Datasheet for "Where's My Tabby?"
-Dataset

-### Motivation

-- For what purpose was the dataset created?
   The dataset was created to train and test an AI model for identifying an individual tabby cat (Mackenzie) from other tabby cats, as a proof-of-concept for lost pet recognition using photos.
 This serves as the capstone project for the Professional Certificate in Machine Learning and Artificial Intelligence at Imperial College.